Giethoorn Rural Tourism

 Practically every building and statue seem to have an intriguing tale to tell, whether it’s the fountain erected in 1892 in honor of the burgomeister (mayor), whose rotund features can be recognized in the water spouts, or the town’s symbol – Sassenpoort – the 590-year-old town gate from which boiling oil and tar was poured over enemies.

-West of Zwolle, the district of Ommen is mostly wooded and gently hilly, perfect for cycling.
+West of Zwolle, the district of Ommen is primarily wooded and gently hilly, perfect for cycling.

 Markelo is a popular holiday haunt.
 Nestled in the hills, its network of trails through moorland and forest attracts nature lovers and campers.

-Open fireplaces, blue-and-white tiled walls, pebbled cobblestone floors, and bowls overflowing with flowers instantly charm the visitor.
+Open fireplaces, blue-and-white tiled walls, pebbled cobblestone floors, and flower bowls instantly charm the visitor.

 The nearby town of Diepenheim is surrounded by five castles, a result of the rivalry between the bishops of Munster and Utrecht.
 As Diepenheim was between the two domains, it was much fought over during the Middle Ages – Book a Hotel in Diepenheim